 String readings are the most basic form of Lenormand spreads and what you will typically learn when you begin to perform readings.
 Once you attempt this spread, you will know if learning Lenormand is something you are going to stick to because you can gauge how quickly you will master bigger layouts, such as Grand Tableaus.

-String readings are readings which use lines of, most popularly, 3, 5 or 7 cards.
+String readings are readings which use lines of, most popularly, two, three, five or seven cards.
 The cards in the string are ‘put together’ to form one general meaning.

 String readings I find are best for daily practice as they are easy to perform.
 It is not necessary to ask a question when performing string readings.
 I’m going to show how we can come up with different interpretations.
 Hopefully, this lesson will highlight how the cards can be taken literally or symbolically which is the most fun part of Lenormand.